FalkZ/squash2stash/README.md

 # squash2stash

-> Script that squashes your current git branch changes and stashes them.
+> A script that squashes your current git branch changes and stashes them.

 # Motivation

-Like many developers, I found myself creating lots of commits during development with messages like "_WIP_" or "_fixed XYZ_".
-While these commits helped me track my progress, I realized they:
+Like many developers, I often create multiple commits during development with messages like "_WIP_" or "_fixed XYZ_".
+While these commits help track progress, I discovered they:

-- Made my commit history messy
+- Create a messy commit history
-- Sometimes turned rebasing into a time-consuming mess
+- Can make rebasing unnecessarily complex

-My solution to these problems:
+My solution:

 Squash all changes from your working branch into a single change and stash it.
-You can then:
+This allows you to:

-- Create a new "clean" branch
+- Create a fresh, "clean" branch
 - Apply the stashed changes
-- Create a single, well-documented commit
+- Make a single, well-documented commit
-- Rebase if needed
+- Rebase with ease

 # Installation

-Put this into your `.zshrc`:
+Add this to your `.zshrc`:

 ```sh
 squash2stash() {